SE-Stuttgart/moodle-block_booksearch/README.md

 Die Suchfunktion steht zur Verfügung, wenn man einen entsprechenden Block konfiguriert (s.u.).
 Alternativ kann sie über einen Webservice erreicht werden.
 Die Konfiguration des Web Service ist ebenfalls unten beschrieben.

-## English description

-The plugin was developed to provide a search field for text search in Moodle books with image-based slides.
-The plugin requires that a PDF of (almost) the same name is present in the same course section.
-The pages of the PDF need to correspond 1-1 to the pages in the book.
-Names of book and PDF need to be identical, except for text specified in brackets inside their names.

- The plugin searches all PDFs for the text and then displays the search results as a list of links.
-Clicking on a link shows the respective page with the corresponding number inside the book.

 # Usage and API configuration